iccugs/Cemu-Resize/README.md

 ## Configuration

-The script includes extensive configuration options at the top of `cemu.ahk`:
+The script includes extensive configuration options at the top of `cemu-resize.ahk`:

 ### Window Titles
 ```autohotkey